Rikeya Horne

+Horne previously played for the St George Illawarra Dragons and Parramatta Eels.

 Background

 Born in Shellharbour, New South Wales, Horne played her junior rugby league for the Corrimal Cougars.

 Playing career

 On 27 August 2016, Horne played for the St George Illawarra Dragons in an exhibition nines game against the Cronulla-Sutherland Sharks.
 In 2017, Horne played for the Illawarra Steelers in the Tarsha Gale Cup, scoring six tries.

 2018

 In February, Horne was a member of Australia's 2018 Rugby League Commonwealth Championship gold medal-winning side.
 In June 2018, she represented NSW Country at the Women's National Championships.
-On 13 June, she signed with the Dragons' NRL Women's Premiership team.
+On 13 June, she signed with the St George Illawarra Dragons inaugural NRL Women's Premiership team.

 In Round 1 of the 2018 NRL Women's season, Horne made her debut for the Dragons in their 4–30 loss to the Brisbane Broncos.
 On 6 October, Horne started at for the Prime Minister's XIII in their win over Papua New Guinea.

 2019

 In May, Horne represented NSW Country at the Women's National Championships.
 On 6 October, Horne started on the in the Dragons' 6–30 Grand Final loss to the Broncos.